Towards Impressionist Painting

 - Fees are non-refundable and non-transferrable.

 - Classical Art Atelier reserves the right to cancel any course or workshop at any time if the minimum number of students required is not reached.
 In such cases, your fee will be fully refunded.
+But if you are booking accommodation, you may want to consider taking out travel insurance to cover any cancellation costs.

 About Adrian Cooke